 Hi!
 Thanks for stopping by and having a look at Fiction Can Be Fun.
-This is a joint endeavour between Debs (who used to be found linking text to pictures of real and fictitious rabbits over at bunnyandthebloke but is now pretending to be a grown-up at Debs Despatches and David (who occasionally lives up to his other blog abackoftheenvelopecalculation and puts some numbers to a random thought that occurs to him).
+This is a joint endeavour between Debs who posts weekly at Debs Despatches about the reading and writing of books, photography and other random life stuff, and David (who occasionally lives up to his other blog abackoftheenvelopecalculation and puts some numbers to a random thought that occurs to him).
 They both enjoy writing fiction and wanted an outlet that wouldn’t clutter up their normal programming on their other sites.
 In their own words:

 David: I’m a quasi-academic (I work at a university doing research and more or less successfully avoiding teaching).
 This is something that I’ve wanted to do since you wouldn’t believe when (except for my Dad, who still threatens to release my self-portrait, from way back, on an unsuspecting world).
 I like writing, and should probably be spending more time writing up my research, but the words in my head don’t always line up that way.
 Some of what I write is quite obviously parody and pastiche – many very well respected writers got started that way, so you never know… I’ve also invented #tortoiseflashfiction: because I tend to have a lot of things on the go at once, I tend not to see writing prompts until it’s too late, usually when Debs posts her #flashfiction creation.
 Quite often I immediately think of something, or go ‘ooh, I would love to write on that’.
 So usually I write something, and then have nowhere to put it – until now!
 We’ll have to see if #TFF catches on.